Ex Nihilo: Exploring the Latin Phrase for "Out of Nothing"

 -

 How does ex nihilo relate to the Big Bang theory?
 The Big Bang theory describes the universe's evolution from an extremely hot, dense state.
-Some see a potential connection between the extremely early conditions of the universe and the theological concept of ex nihilo, while others emphasize the fundamental differences between scientific description and theological interpretation.
+Some see a potential connection between the extremely early conditions of the universe and the theological concept of ex nihilo, while others point out the fundamental differences between scientific description and theological interpretation.

 -